 “We’ll frolic and play the Eskimo way, just walking in a winter wonderland.”
 We hear the same lyrics every holiday season.
 “Winter Wonderland” is played almost on repeat through Christmas.
 It’s a fun idea: taking a stroll through a snowy landscape; but how often do we actually do it?
 Here’s your chance!
 Franklin Falls trail offers a short winter hike near Seattle.
-It’s truly a winter wonderland!
+And it’s truly a winter wonderland!

 Franklin Falls trail is about an hour outside of Seattle near Snoqualmie Pass.
 Take I-90 east to exit 47 (Asahel Curtis/Denny Creek).
 At the top of the exit turn left.
 You’ll hit a T in the road; turn right.
 Take the first left (you’ll see signs to Denny Creek Campground).
 Stay on this road for about 2.5 miles.
 Take another left after the campground (again you’ll see signs pointing you in the right direction).
 The Franklin Falls trailhead is right there and it’s well-marked.
 Just be warned, the parking lot is tiny and a Northwest Forest Pass is required.

 The hike to Franklin Falls is easy.
 In fact, it feels more like a stroll than a hike.
 It’s a two-mile round-trip adventure with a 400′ elevation gain.
 In other words, it’s great for all ages and skill levels.
-You can make the hike to Franklin Falls year-round, but it’s especially fun in the winter.
+You can make the hike to Franklin Falls year-round but it’s especially fun in the winter.

 My dad and I recently took the trip to Franklin Falls in early December.
 It hadn’t snowed for a few days, so the trail was well-traveled and easy to see (although it was covered in snow and ice).
 The Franklin Falls trail takes you along the South Fork Snoqualmie River, so there are several areas to dart off the trail and breathe in the stunning sights.
 The peaks and trees around you are covered with snow, and so are the boulders in the river.
 In certain spots, looking downstream is a jaw-dropping experience.

 Nothing compares to the sight of Franklin Falls in the winter.
 The three-tier waterfall drops 135-feet altogether, but you can only see the final drop (70-feet) from the trail.
 The waterfall is large enough that water sprays everywhere, which causes icicles to form around it in freezing temperatures.
-In fact, we couldn’t even finish the trail to Franklin Falls (you can get much closer when it’s warm) because a thick layer of ice formed on path (PHOTO).
+In fact, we couldn’t even finish the trail to Franklin Falls (you can get much closer when it’s warm) because a thick layer of ice formed on path.
 If you’re willing to get your butt a little wet, you can shimmy and slide down the side hills to get a better view.